Database Repositories

 Route Keys

 When doing Route Repository Binding, Formidable will dependency inject a repository record into a controller action based on the value of the route's URI segment.
-By default, Formidable uses id
+By default, Formidable uses id as the route key.
+You may override this convention by defining a routeKeyName getter on the repository class:

 - Imba